 There are times in our life when we simply need to talk to someone other than family and friends and to feel heard and understood.
-Counselling is setting time aside for you to talk about your thoughts and how you are feeling with the support and guidance of a trained listener.
+Counselling is setting time aside for you to talk about your thoughts and how you are feeling with the support and guidance of a trained therapist.
 Within a safe and confidential meeting place, the aspiration is for you to make sense of your world and to put things into perspective; to feel in control and confident to make those changes in your life, which you need to happen.

 You do not have to be in crisis or on the verge of one, before choosing to talk to someone; you may be experiencing underlying feelings of dissatisfaction with life in general, or seeking balance in your life and spirituality.The Therapeutic Message.